Don’t let anyone tell you a college degree – or what major you pick – doesn’t make a big difference in life. The numbers tell a different story.

 These reports repeatedly contrast the pay in engineering and education, but it’s not all bad news for the latter.
 The Bureau says last year “education majors were most likely to be working for government (which includes public schools).”
 Just 38.9 percent of those with education degrees work in the private sector, compared to an average above 60 percent for most other fields.

-9. Some fields earn more working for the government
+9. Some fields get higher pay working for the government

 Working in the private sector usually means better pay.
 But some areas of study, especially in the arts, have higher average salaries in the public sector, including…